 Redundancy is an effective design philosophy to eliminate single component failures that could prevent a RAS from operating.
 RAS redundancy requirements are similar to the requirements for Protection Systems.
 Redundancy is intended to allow removal of part or all of one scheme due to a failure, or to allow for maintenance on a scheme, while providing full scheme capability with a functionally equivalent and separate scheme.
 Redundancy requirements should include all aspects of the scheme design including detection, arming, power supplies, telecommunications (facilities and equipment), logic controllers, relays, and action circuits.

 As discussed previously, a “limited impact” RAS determined in PRC-012-2, cannot, by inadvertent operation or failure to operate, cause or contribute to BES Cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or unacceptably damped oscillations.
-With this qualification, redundancy may not be required but should be considered as a utility best practice for RAS with “limited impact”.
+With this qualification, redundancy may not be required but should be considered as a utility best practice for RAS with “limited impact” on the System.

-Minimum Requirements

-The existing and new PRC-012-2 Standards do not require redundancy but focus on meeting the performance requirements for the power system, such as those documented in TPL-001-4.
+The existing and new PRC-012-2 Standards do not specifically require redundancy but focus on meeting the performance requirements for the BES, such as those documented in TPL-001.
 However, each RAS-entity must demonstrate in provisions that a single component failure within a RAS must not prevent the interconnected transmission system from meeting the system performance requirements (PRC-012-2 R4).
 Most often, redundancy is perceived to be the most straightforward and economical means to meet the performance requirements for a single component failure.
 It is the designer’s / owner’s responsibility to ensure that failure of non-redundant equipment for all credible scheme failures will still result in system performance that is within the NERC Standard1.

 Single component malfunctions may cause inadvertent RAS operation, though the primary concern in this case is often security rather than dependability.
 As described in PRC-012-2, Requirement R4 clarifies that the inadvertent operation to be considered is only that caused by the malfunction of a single RAS component.
 This allows security features to be designed into the RAS such that inadvertent operation due to a single component malfunction is prevented.
 Otherwise, consistent with PRC-012-2 Attachment 1, Part II.6, the RAS should be designed so that its whole or partial inadvertent operation due to a single component malfunction satisfies the System performance requirements for the same Contingency for which the RAS was designed